diqidoq/nerd/README.md

  + Embrace modern web technologies like node.js, rvm based local ruby and gems, sass, compass, jquery, singularitygs, breakpoint
  + make the whole idea adaptable. don't think of it as a encapsulated entity. think of it like learning code or sociable molecules
  + BUT!
 Don't refuse proofed techniques only because they feel like legacy. php, python, perl, what works best, they all have their very true reason to exist.
  + DON'T follow every new hype.
 Be smart.
 Watch.
 Learn.
-Adapt not too early and not to late.
+Adapt not too early and not too late...